thehubbard/esa-pyxel/docs/source/contributing.rst

 .. code-block:: fish

-   # Create and activate the build environment
+   # Create the new build environment (once)
    $ conda env create -f environment.yml

+   # Activate the build environment
    $ conda activate pyxel-dev

    # or with older versions of Anaconda:
    $ source activate pyxel-dev

-   # Build and install Pyxel
+   # Build and install Pyxel in the new environment
-   $ pip install -e .
+   (pyxel-dev) $ pip install -e .

 At this point you should be able to import *Pyxel* from your locally built version: